 - When you are exposed to UV radiation, apply a UV spray or cream to the hair and scalp or wear a hat.

 - If possible, refrain from taking medications and supplements that can cause hair loss.

 - If you are undergoing chemotherapy, there are some studies that suggest that fasting during chemotherapy may protect the hair follicles and protect from hair loss.

 What is the treatment for hair loss?

 As with all conditions, treatment is aimed at treating the underlying cause.
 A complete assessment to ensure there is no underlying medical condition or nutritional deficiency is the first step in assessing hair loss.
-Once a diagnosis is made then treatments include a combination of medication, peptide therapy, intralesional steroid injections, injections with platelet rich plasma (PRP), herbal and nutritional supplementation, and regular exposure to low level light laser therapy.
+Once a diagnosis is made then treatments include a combination of medication, peptide therapy, injections with platelet rich plasma or amniotic fluid, herbal and nutritional supplementation, hair care, and regular exposure to low level light laser therapy.

 How can FreshSkin help me treat hair loss?

 The providers at FreshSkin will help you begin the journey to improved hair health and recommend a solution or combination of treatments to address hair thinning and loss of hair.
-Begin with a Wellness Consultation to create your customized hair restoration plan which may incorporate PRP for Hair Restoration and or a Hair Growth Laser Treatment along with supplements.
+Begin with a Wellness Consultation to create your customized hair restoration plan which may incorporate PRP for Hair Restoration , Amniotic Fluid injections and/or Hair Growth Laser Treatment along with supplements.